For Patients

 Many opportunities for collaboration

-What are the benefits for patients?
+What were the benefits for patients?

 01.

-Receive additional information
+Received additional information

 on your tumour.